VAT for Freelancers in Estonia

 VAT registration becomes mandatory once your taxable turnover exceeds €40,000 in any consecutive 12-month window — not just a calendar year.
 You must register within 3 business days of crossing it.

 If you pay significant VAT on business inputs — software, cloud services, equipment — voluntary registration lets you reclaim that input VAT.
-For many freelancers, this creates a net cash benefit.
+For many freelancers, this creates a net cash benefit even before reaching the threshold.

 Section 1 — The €40,000 VAT Registration Threshold